ashwanik90/event-analyzer/README.md

 * Database parameters can be configurable.
 * Add test cases to test job start to finish.
 * Add test cases to ignore unformatted records.
-* Add multithreading support to support parallel processing of large file.
+* Add multithreading to support parallel processing of large file.